tinymce/tinydrive-dotnet-mvc-starter/readme.md

 # Tiny Drive .NET MVC Starter Project

-This project will help you get started with Tiny Drive and allow you to play around with it's features.
+This project helps you get started with Tiny Drive and allow you to play around with its features.

 ## Pre requirements